 We don’t have much data on BT’s 5G speeds, but we do have quite a bit on EE’s, and they’re likely to be similar since they use the same infrastructure and spectrum.

-On that front, you can see the highlights in the chart above.
-Going by Point Topic data from September 2020, EE has an average 5G download speed of 149.9Mbps, a median 5G download speed of 130Mbps, and a maximum 5G download speed of 753Mbps.
+Going by Point Topic data from September 2020 we get largely similar results too, as this found that EE had an average 5G download speed of 149.9Mbps, and a median 5G download speed of 130Mbps, but its maximum 5G download speed was much higher at 753Mbps.

-Meanwhile, Ookla data from the first half of 2021 recorded EE’s median 5G download speed as 151Mbps, which is slightly higher than the result above, while a RootMetrics report from the second half of 2021 included a highest median 5G download speed of 187.8Mbps for EE in tested cities, which is even higher.
+Meanwhile, Ookla data from the first half of 2021 recorded EE’s median 5G download speed as 151Mbps, which is slightly higher than the results above, while a RootMetrics report from the second half of 2021 included a highest median 5G download speed of 187.8Mbps for EE in tested cities, which is even higher.

 BT for its part has said to expect speeds that on average are around 150Mbps faster than 4G, with peak speeds of potentially 1Gbps.